rvsrvs/jasdev.github.io/_posts/2016-3-22-private-selector-methods.md

 <script src="https://gist.github.com/Jasdev/3338cda9d6c799323abe.js"></script>

-I was curious if we could make `SampleViewController.buttonTapped(_:)` `private`, thus avoiding the need specify that the method _shouldn't_ be called externally, in its documentation.
+I was curious if we could make `SampleViewController.buttonTapped(_:)` `private`, thus avoiding the need to specify that the method _shouldn't_ be called externally, in its documentation.
 My teammate [Paul](https://twitter.com/paulrehkugler) pointed out that this is actually possible!
 To do this, we simply have to expose the method to the Objective-C runtime and give it a `private` access modifier:

 <script src="https://gist.github.com/Jasdev/ea842f5a4527dae5d9e3.js"></script>